Generator Battery Charging – Quickly and Deeply

 This article refers to 230-volts in many places.
 While the grid voltage in Australia is ‘officially’ 230 volts, in much of the country it is about 238-volts.

-Our book Caravan & Motorhome Electrics explains all this and much more in-depth: See also Article Lithium-ion batteries in caravans and motorhomes on this website.
+Our book Caravan & Motorhome Electrics explains all this and much more in-depth: See also Article Lithium-ion batteries in travel trailers and motorhomes on this website.

 Please also see Solar That Really Works! (for boats, cabins and RVs) and Solar Success (for homes and properties).